 “After the event, I received a surprise invoice with an unexpected dollar amount,” Milnes remembers.
 She immediately called the hotel salesperson, who then explained the attrition fees.

 Hotel sales directors need to realize that what meeting planners want more than that perfect venue is a partner they can trust.
-By now, they’re so accustomed to the spa treatments, the over-the-top dinners, the VIP treatment on site inspections.
+By now, they’re so accustomed to the spa treatments, the over-the-top dinners, and the VIP treatment on site inspections.
 At the end of the day, what meeting planners want are transparency and full disclosure.
 Someone to be straight with them.

 Shari Martinez, event manager for FileMaker, Inc, an Apple subsidary, calls this the “part she likes the least about the business.”